GaloyMoney/blink/README.md

     - via rate limiting infront of critical APIs
     - via geetest CAPTCHA
 - Resilience
-  - Databases (MongoDB and Redis) are run by default in high availability/resilience mode.
+  - Databases (PostgreSQl, MongoDB and Redis) are run by default in high availability/resilience mode.
 If one pod/node goes down, there is an automatic failover on another pod/node.
 - Production ready
   - Supports horizontal scaling and highly available deployments via k8s
   - Client side load balancing across multiple LND nodes